-It’s possible that you’re using an older version of Windows that’s creating the issue, which may be fixed by updating the operating system.
-A future software release will definitely fix the bug.
+You may be using an older version of Windows that’s creating the issue, which may be fixed by updating the operating system.
+In addition, a future software release will fix the bug.

 5. Update other drivers

-- Now go to the Additional options section and click on Optional updates to find the driver updates available.
+- Now go to the Additional options section and click Optional updates to find the available driver updates.

-- Now click on the Driver Updates option then select all the driver updates you are presented and lastly click on the Download & install button.
+- Now click on the Driver Updates option, select all the driver updates you are presented, and lastly, click on the Download & install button.

 6. Run the SFC scan

-It is also important to note that many third-party applications that allow you to select custom resolution options may not be completely supported until Windows 11 is released in its final form.
+It is also important to note that many third-party applications that allow you to select custom resolution options may not be supported entirely until Windows 11 is released in its final form.

-You can find more information and potential solutions to the screen resolution issue, that may be applicable to Windows 11 as well.
+You can find more information and potential solutions to the screen resolution issue that may apply to Windows 11 as well.
 Just check out our guide on how to fix the screen resolution issue in Windows 10.

-Additionally, many users have benefited from reading our post on how to solve the screen dimming issue in Windows 11.
-If you are experiencing the same issue, make sure to take a look!
+Additionally, many users have benefited from reading our post on how to solve the dimming screen issue in Windows 11.
+So, if you are experiencing the same problem, take a look!

-Let us know in the comments section below which solution worked best for you as well as what screen resolution you have.
+Let us know in the comments section below which solution worked best for you and what screen resolution you have.